 In my first semester of university I took the required psychology 101 class, and sat through lecture after bland lecture about very basic and watered down pyshcology theory.
 One topic we learned about was the difference between type A personalities and type B personalities.

-In this highly generalized theory type B people are the relaxed, chill, no agenda types.
+In this highly generalized (and not very current) theory type B people are the relaxed, chill, no agenda types.
 Type A’s are described mostly as individuals in high stress jobs who have anger issues, high blood pressure, and no room in their schedule for fun.
 Basically, I imagined Uncle Vernon from Harry Potter or another such portly business man always on the go, and constantly yelling into a cell phone.
 I was confused that neither type seemed to describe me.
 What I didn’t know at the time is that instead of being only two separate compartments, types A and B fall on a gradual spectrum where I fall further on the Type A side than I originally thought.